openstack/keystone/doc/source/devref/api_change_tutorial.rst

 Architectural Recapitulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As you saw in the `architecture`_ document, there are four logical levels of
+As you saw in the :doc:`../architecture` document, there are four logical levels of
 code at which a successful request calls: router, controller, manager and
 driver.